RelyionEnergyInc/dashboard/readme.md

 * When finshed, run `npm start` to launch the dashboard interface

 *The interface should automatically open in the default browser when ready.
 If this window is closed or does not open, navigate to [localhost:8081](http://localhost:8081) in any browser.*

+### 3. Using the dashboard

+The dashboard currently has three main pages:

+* The **demo** section, which displays a range of widget types and system metrics using data pulled from the SQL database

+* The **data** section, which displays a list of currently accessible datapoints for debugging purposes

+* The **layout** section, which enables custom widget layouts and sizing